Anuj16091996/Sushi_Naniyori_AndrioidApp/README.md

 -------------------------------------------------------------------------------------

 ##Features
     1)Add and remove the qunatity
-  2) Book the order and ammend it
+    2)Book the order and ammend it

 ---------------------------------------------------------------------------------

 ##FrontEnd
   1)Layout Resource files
   2)Language-: kotlin

 -------------------------------------------------------------------------------